Categories

 Refrigerants

 We calculate emissions by multiplying the reported amount of refrigerant by its global warming potential (GWP).
-We divide outputs into Kyoto Protocol greenhouse gases that must be included in scope 1 emissions inventories, and greenhouse gases that fall outside of the Kyoto Protocol, such as HCFCs.
+We separate outputs into Kyoto Protocol greenhouse gases that must be included in scope 1 emissions inventories, and greenhouse gases that fall outside of the Kyoto Protocol, such as HCFCs.
 Excluded refrigerants may have been banned under the Montreal Protocol, but remain in use, for instance to deplete existing stock or through permitted reclamation and reuse.
 These emissions are reported separately from scope 1 emissions to provide a complete account of organizational impacts.

 Assumptions